taneltorn/CoverHunterFolkERA/README.md

 # Requirements

 1. GPU-equipped computer.
-CPU-only hardware should work but will be very slow).
+CPU-only hardware should work but will be very slow.
 Tested platforms:
     1. Apple computer with an Apple M-series chip
     2. Other computer with an Nvidia GPU (including free cloud options like Google Colab)
 2. python3 (minimum version 3.10, tested on 3.11)